 Practices that keep the light in view, one small day at a time

 Begin with a simple candle at breakfast or dinner.
-As you light it, pray that Christ’s light would illumine one conversation or decision today.
+As you light it, pray that Christ’s light would guide one conversation or decision today.
 Over time, this little flame becomes a reminder that God meets us in the middle of ordinary tasks—wrapping lunches, finishing paperwork, folding laundry.

 Choose one tangible gift to share each week during the Epiphany season: a grocery card for a family, a handwritten note for a caregiver, an afternoon of childcare.
 Like gold, frankincense, and myrrh, your offering can be purposeful and personal, reflecting love rather than obligation.